Real Estate

 For a variable-rate mortgage, refinancing is almost always the better option because the penalty fee to break your existing mortgage is low, and you’ll get a better interest rate than on a second mortgage.
 If you have a fixed-rate mortgage, however, ask your lender what the penalty would be to refinance.
 If the fee is too steep, first see if you can get a secured loan or HELOC, as these products usually come with better interest rates than second mortgage rates.

-Is a home equity loan considered second mortgage?
+• Is a home equity loan considered a mortgage?

 No. Although a home equity loan can be the “second charge” on your property’s title — meaning that in the case of a foreclosure it would only get repaid after your first mortgage is discharged — it’s different from a second mortgage.
 Second mortgages come with lower home equity requirements, higher interest rates, and are only offered by private lenders and trust companies.